 For the latest on forced arbitration, follow #RipoffClause on Twitter.
 You can also follow Amanda Werner: @wamandajd.

 (Above: Rep. Bob Goodlatte; photo credit: Gage Skidmore)

 According to more than 120 civil rights groups, that’s exactly what they’re doing.

 On February 9, 2017, Representative Bob Goodlatte (R – VA) proposed the Fairness in Class Action Litigation Act of 2017, “To amend the procedures used in Federal court class actions and multidistrict litigation proceedings to assure fairer, more efficient outcomes for claimants and defendants.”

 On February 15, the House Judiciary Committee passed the bill, H.R.
 985, by a vote of 19 to 12.
-Next it will move to the House of Representatives by a vote of 220-201.
+On March 9, the bill passed the House of Representatives by a vote of 220-201.
 It will now move to the Senate for consideration.